 Explain what public key cryptography is and why its advent was such a revolutionary development.
 Explain the RSA algorithm and why it works for public transactions.
 We have given you various references for this part of your report, but we encourage you to also do more independent research.
-Questions we would enjoy you finding answers to are: When you engage in secure internet transactions (i.e. at any URL starting with https://....) how much of this interaction is typically made using public key cryptography?
+Questions we would enjoy you finding answers to are: When you engage in secure internet transactions (i.e. at any URL starting with https://...) how much of this interaction is typically made using public key cryptography?
 Here are some other interesting questions you might be interested in exploring and discussing: Is the RSA algorithm universally used for public key cryptography or are other algorithms also being applied?
 When RSA is being used, what is the typical modulus size?
 How do "security certificates" work?
 Is it now possible to not only send documents, but also to make secure phone calls over the internet, using "pretty good privacy"?
 What strategies do groups like the National Security Agency adopt in their quest to track potential enemies, in order to get around the fact that public key cryptography apparently allows for secure information transmission?
+What recent events have called into questions the security of RSA or other public key cryptography?
+What are the known or expected causes these security breakdowns?